girdyuks/city-distance-service/readme.md

 ## city-distance-service

 ### Config
-To run application just execute java -jar <jar_name>
+To run application just execute java -jar <jar_path>

-The default URL for application is http://localhost:8080
+The default port for application is 8080

 ### Main endpoints